runai-professional-services/utilities/example_workloads/postgresql/README.md

 # PostgreSQL Database as RunAI Workload

+> **⚠️ DISCLAIMER**: RunAI workloads are not intended for running production database instances like PostgreSQL.
+This is **not a best practice** for database deployment.
+Databases should typically be deployed using dedicated database services, operators, or stateful workload management systems.
+This example is provided for educational, testing, or development purposes only. **Proceed at your own risk** and do not use this approach for production workloads.

 This folder contains examples and instructions for running a PostgreSQL database as a RunAI workload.
 It provides two deployment approaches: declarative YAML configuration and CLI commands.

 **Prerequisites**: This example assumes you are working with the RunAI project `mockdb`, which uses the corresponding namespace `runai-mockdb`.